Tutti morimmo a stento

 for the harm done in an hour.

-Then we slipped on the ice
+Then we sunk into the chill

-of a dead man without neglect
+of a dead man without surrender,

 reciting the ancient credo